Big list of game mechanics

 Caveats and important notes

-Notice that this is titled the the Big list of game mechanics and not the Big list of games, because mechanics are not games.
+Notice that this is titled "the Big list of game mechanics," and not "the Big list of games," because mechanics are not games.
 I think that's important to remember.

 Tips